joshuagay/copyleft-next/README.md

 # hardware design branch #

-This branch of copyleft-next project is for considering revisions to the Copyleft-Next License that are specific to licensing hardware designs.
+This branch of copyleft-next project is for considering revisions to the copyleft-next license that are specific to licensing hardware designs.
 Those considerations may relate to legal differences specific to hardware designs, such as incorporating language into the license that directly addresses laws specific to "mask works" (see, for example, 17 U.S.C. §904(b)(1)).
 Other